Rotator Cuff Surgeon

-An MRI, CT Scan and other diagnostic tools can give Dr. Mazzara an idea of how much damage the shoulder joint and the rotator cuff has sustained.
+An MRI, an in-office ultrasound, and other diagnostic tools can give Dr. Mazzara an idea of how much damage the shoulder joint and the rotator cuff has sustained.
 The patient will be given an idea of the timeframe for surgery; however, it will depend on the complexity of the injury.
 In most cases, arthroscopic rotator cuff surgery takes 60 to 90 minutes.

 How Long Will it Take for the Rotator Cuff to Heal?

-Healing time for the average patient in good health is 4-6 weeks.
+Healing time for the average patient in good health is six weeks.
 The following timeline is recommended by Dr. Mazzara:

 - Directly after surgery – Immobilization; the arm is typically kept in a sling.
 Use of a sling keeps the weight of the arm off the healing tendon.

-- Day after surgery – Motion physical therapy.
+- Day after surgery – Range of motion physical therapy, which may depend on the size of the tear and quality of the bone and tendon.
 Passive motion, used to keep the arm moving and is done by someone else, moving the arm.

 - 1st few days – up to 3 weeks – Passive Motion.
 Passive motion is when someone else moves the arm.